 The most recent ailment was an ear infection in October … which now on January 1 still isn’t completely clear.
 The issues with my ears have caused serious dental pain (who knew), sinus migraines, ear infections, vertigo, and jaw pain.
 I’ve been on meds for all of December, and I have an appointment with a specialist scheduled for next week.

 I need to take better care of myself.
-Its a given.
-If I don’t take care of me, I’m not going to be able to take care of anyone else.
+It’s a given.
+If I don’t take care of myself, I’m not going to be able to take care of anyone else.
 My children need their mother and my husband needs his wife.
 More importantly, I need to feel like me again.

 I’m going to resume chiropractic care (which went on hiatus over the holidays).
 I’m looking forward to getting an adjustment and having my body feel strong and stable again.
 Regular chiropractic adjustments have helped me in the past with my migraines and vertigo.
 I have also noticed that I sleep better and am overall healthier with regular adjustments.